 Program personnel have the competency and support needed to provide services and meet the needs of families.

-Interpretation: Competency can be demonstrated through education, training, or experience.
+Interpretation: Competency can be demonstrated through education, training, or experience, including lived experience when applicable.
 Support can be provided through supervision or other learning activities to improve understanding or skill development in specific areas.

 CFD 2.01